ntate6630/SC126-running-CP-M-at-36864-MHz/README.md

 https://www.youtube.com/watch?v=JDSr2Kb83AI

 DISCLAIMER: This code is experimental and alters settings that overclock the Z180 CPU, changes WAIT timings and changes UART settings and I can not guarantee the system will run reliably on every setup.
-As it is I still get the occasional crash or "CP/M panic!" from time to time.
-Hopefully in time I will iron out these issues.